Universal limit theorem for rough differential equations driven by controlled rough paths: Rough integrals

 For continuity estimates, it is also important to quantify the distance between controlled rough paths defined with respect to different driving rough paths.
 Let $\mathbf X$ and $\tilde{\mathbf X}$ be $\alpha$-H\"older rough paths, and let $\Y\in \CC([0,T], W)$ and $\tilde \Y\in \mathcal{C}_{\tilde \X}^{\alpha}([0,T], W)$.
 Define the distance~\cite{BG22}

 The level-$2$ rough integral of a controlled rough path against another controlled rough path was originally introduced in~\cite{Gu04}.
-We now give a new proof based on the point-removal method.
-One advantage of this new method is that it yields a new estimate for the level-$2$ rough integral, which will play a key role in the proof of our main result.
+Here we give a point-removal proof, which also provides the explicit estimate needed in the proof of our main result.

-\begin{theorem}~\cite[Theorem 1]{Gu04} Let $\al \in(\frac{1}{3},\frac{1}{2}]$ and $\X =(X, \x)\in \D$.
+\begin{theorem}~\cite[Theorem 1]{Gu04} Let $\al \in(\frac{1}{3},\frac{1}{2}]$ and $\X =(1, X, \x)\in \D$.
 Let $\Y = (Y, Y')\in \CC([0, T], \mathcal{L}(W, U))$ and $\Z = (Z, Z')\in \CC([0, T], W)$.
 For each pair of $s<t$, the rough integral

 is well-defined, where $\pi$ is an arbitrary partition of $[s, t]$. \mlabel{thm:1} \end{theorem}